brahmafear/MySensors_Node/README.md

 modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-See the example sketch for how to use.
-Built in sensor types are listed below.
+**Library notes:**

-Note: No checks are made for sane values!
+  * No checks are made for sane values!
 So don't set gpio pin to 999 or input type to a non-constant-defined value!

-This setup relies upon polling and offers no sleep functionality.
+  * This setup relies upon polling and offers no sleep functionality.
 As such, it is *highly unsuited* for battery-powered operation.

+  * Designed and tested for use with [HomeAssistant](https://home-assistant.io/).
+  No other controllers have been test.

+Built in sensor/actuator types are listed below.

 **GPIO Output**

 MySensors_Node_Sensor_Gpio_Out takes either 6 or 4 initialization parameters.
+Suitable
+for any binary indicator or output.
   * Sensor ID -- the child id of this sensor / actuator
   * Sensor type -- the type from MySensors library, defaults to S_BINARY
   * Message type -- the message type associated with above type, defaults to V_STATUS